August's report shares about Maui's wildfires and its impact.

 Stay for a least a week and realize that the weather is not always sunny.
 Hawaii has rain, chilly nights and even major flooding, hurricanes, and tsunami threats.

 Towards the end of your stay, if you feel like Hawaii might be the right place for you, contact a realtor to discuss the local housing market – and even to explore possible places to live.

-With the average sales price of a single-family home on Oahu being $957,000 in 2020, anyone who moves to Hawaii should realize it is an expensive place to live.
+With the median sales price of a single-family home on Oahu being $1,100,055 in 2023, anyone who moves to Hawaii should realize it is an expensive place to live.